 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Due to the input of my in-laws I had a survey completed on a house in Bristol before appointing solicitors.
-I have been informed that there is a flying freehold aspect to the property.
-My surveyor has said that some mortgage companies will refuse to grant a loan on a flying freehold house.
+Due to the encouragement of my in-laws I had a survey completed on a house in Bristol in advance of appointing solicitors.
+I have been advised that there is a flying freehold element to the house.
+Our surveyor has said that some mortgage companies tend refuse to grant a mortgage on such a premises.

-It depends who your proposed lender is.
-Lloyds has different requirements from Halifax.
-If you call us we can investigate further with the appropriate bank.
+It varies from the lender to lender.
+Lloyds has different requirements for example to Birmingham Midshires.
+If you e-mail us we can investigate further with the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Bristol.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 I am hoping to put an offer on a small detached house that seems to tick a lot of boxes, at a great figure which is making it all the more appealing.
 I have subsequently found out that it's a leasehold as opposed to freehold.
 I would have thought that there are particular concerns buying a house with a leasehold title in Bristol.
 Conveyancing lawyers have are about to be appointed.
 Will my lawyers set out the risks of buying a leasehold house in Bristol ?